 - Salt and pepper to taste.

 This dish looks as beautiful as it tastes.
 You can see it on the table in the Outdoor Entertaining post.
 I made it in the morning for the shoot and served it for dinner.
 I love those days when dinner is ready at 10 am!
-It is the perfect make ahead dish for July 4th entertaining as well.
+It is the perfect make ahead dish for summer entertaining as well.
 I hope you’ll give this easy, make ahead dish a try.
 It really is a crowd pleaser.

 PS – Be sure to subscribe to my newsletter so you don’t miss any summer inspiration coming your way including a new eBook!
 When you register now, you’ll receive my first one, Fresh Sips, immediately!